 Connecting to a database server and import dataset into an worksheet is one application feature in Origin.
 In this example, we will show you the procedure to retrieve tables from a Access database (accdb) file and import the specified columns into Origin.
 Download the attached .accdb file and put it under any location, e.g. D:\ .

-1) Download the file named AccessDatabaseEngine_x64.exe on to your local machine from:
+1) To install the engine, Download the file named AccessDatabaseEngine.exe (32bit) or AccessDatabaseEngine_x64.exe (64bit) on to your local machine from:

 Now we can set up the database connection.